Equivalences of the form $\Sigma^V X \simeq \Sigma^W X$ in equivariant stable homotopy theory: Examples

-Here, the product is over the conjugacy classes of elements $g\in G$, and $C_g$ is the centralizer of $g$ acting on the fixed points $S^{\alpha^g}$.
-This is used to describe the rank of $\pi_\alpha KU_G$ in \cite{karoubi2002equivariant}.
-In particular, the sequence of \cref{problem:roku} is easily understood after complexification.
-Moreover, the maps $RU_G/(a_\lambda^m)\rightarrow RU_G/(a_\lambda)$ are rational isomorphisms, and
+Here, the product is over the conjugacy classes of elements $g\in G$, and $C(g)$ is the centralizer of $g$ acting on the fixed points $S^{\alpha^g}$.
+In particular, the sequence of \cref{problem:roku} is easily understood after complexification. \tqed \end{rmk}